Biology

 Research in the Taube Lab focuses on the epigenetic regulation of cell identity and it's relationships to tumor formation and metastasis.
 Current lab projects are exploring histone modifying enzymes, microRNAs, and small molecule inhibitors of these regulations.

-Recommended Pre-requisites: Research experiences are highly competitive and preference is given to students considering graduate school.
+Recommended Pre-requisites: Research experiences are highly competitive and preference is given to students considering graduate school and with at least 2 more years at Baylor.
 Students should have excellent grades, a mature attitude, a commitment to working non-traditional hours, and good communication skills.

 Course Credit Offered: Yes